library(MASS)

 function, which has been available in base R

 since the 20th century.
-An equivalent tidyverse
+The same result can be obtained using the tidyverse

 avg_comparisons(mod, variables = list(yearsmarried = 5))